 Erik affected an unsurprised expression as if they had planned this beforehand, but inside he seethed.
 What is she doing?
 Is she trying to get us both killed?
 Hands drifted toward sword hilts.
 I’m too weak.
 I’m too hungry to battle the entire fortress.

-She knows the punishment for treason is to be broiled alive, right?
+She knows the punishment for treason is to be flayed alive, right?
 Patrick questioned wonderingly.
 She has too.
 There are few things men won’t do to escape such a fate.

 “We merely wished to ascertain the seriousness of your illness, my Prince,” Læknir Myrkvi answered in the Baron’s stead.
 Erik recognized the healer by his voice and his distinctive white-beaked vulture mask; each Læknar’s mask was slightly different.

 “I see . . . you murdered Knights of the Realm for my benefit.”
 Erik patted Hanna’s arm to keep her from saying anything else incendiary and carried on in a gentler tone.
 “None of you are responsible for what took place here.
 That blame lies on the shoulders of your master, Viscount Baldur.
 Tell him I have summoned him to the Great Hall to answer for his crimes.”
 He allowed that statement to hang and quietly ambled down the hallway.

 Sir Tandri stepped in front of him.
 “I hope you know what you’re doing, my Prince, we’re a long way from the capital.
 A very long way.”

 “We will see about that I suppose,” Erik said, then shifted his attention to Baron Rasmus.
 “You have something that belongs to me, and you will return it today.”